'You can't relax': Vigilance urged as New York sees signs of coronavirus progress

 Calls for heightened vigilance, countering talk from the Trump administration of reopening the economy next month, came as new evidence emerged that stay-at-home restrictions were working to flatten the arc of infections in New York state, the U.S. epicenter of the pandemic.

-The number of patients newly hospitalized in New York dropped for a second day, to 200.
+The number of newly hospitalized patients in New York dropped for a second day, to 200.
 Governor Andrew Cuomo said it was a sign that social distancing was succeeding, even though the number of coronavirus-related deaths in the state rose by 799 on Wednesday, a record high for a third day.

 “You can’t relax.
 The flattening of the curve last night happened because of what we did yesterday,” Cuomo said, referring to the slope of data when plotted on a graph.